dhooper1/Black-throated-Finch/README.md

 We built maximum likelihood trees including all three taxa using both the WGS and ddRAD datasets with [RAxML](https://github.com/stamatak/standard-RAxML) (v8.2.4).
 We used [vcftools](https://vcftools.sourceforge.net) (v0.1.16) to generate a set of physically thinned SNP variants (WGS: 10 kb thinned; ddRAD: 5 kb thinned) with a minor allele count of at least two.
 We converted resulting VCF files to PHYLIP format using the [vcf2phylip](https://github.com/edgardomortiz/vcf2phylip) python script.
 For the WGS dataset, this resulted in 99,716 SNPs, 51,882 of which (those that had a minor allele in homozygosity in at least one individual) could be used for building a maximum likelihood tree.
 For the ddRAD dataset, this resulted in 10,632 SNPs, 6,650 could be used for maximum likelihood tree building.
 For both datasets, we implemented the ASC_GTRGAMMA model in combination with the Lewis correction for SNP ascertainment bias and carried out 350 bootstrap replicates.

 ```
+## The example below performs RAxML analysis on the ddRAD dataset
 ## Select input data with desired physical thinning between SNPs
 thin="5k"